jayy5/hello-world/README.md

 Howdy I'm Jason

-I'm 19, a CS major at UTD, I play basketball and videogames.
+I'm 20, I play basketball, and i want to become a blockchain dev.
-I also like to stream games from time to time